 BBC confirms 2025 Christmas movies line-up with one of the best films of the decade

-The BBC has confirmed seven movies as part of its 2025 Christmas TV line-up – and it includes one of the best films of the decade (if not the century).
+The BBC has confirmed which movies are part of its 2025 Christmas TV line-up – and it includes one of the best films of the decade (if not the century).

 After gorging on turkey, roast potatoes, and chocolate, millions of people across the UK will plonk themselves down in front of the telly on Christmas Day.